tuckerweibell/recipe/packages/recipe/src/components/EzIcon/EzIcon.md

 By default, the icon color is the same as the body text.
 If you want to specifiy a color, use the `color` prop.
 We currently support theme palette properties (`primary`, `secondary`, `error`, `warning`, `info`, and `success`) as well as all supported [theme colors](http://localhost:8000/guides/theming/#colors) (ex. `common.primary100`).

-<EzAlert headline="Deprecation Warning" tagline="Previously supported colors 'green' and 'white' are deprecated and will be removed in v15.
-Instead, use 'common.green' and 'common.white'." use="warning"></EzAlert>

 ```jsx
 () => {